Moya Bailey

 Heather Hendershot

-Heather Hendershot is a visiting professor in Communication Studies at Northwestern University.
+Heather Hendershot is a professor in Communication Studies at Northwestern University.
 She studies TV news, conservative media, political movements, and American film and television history.
 Her courses emphasize the interplay between creative, political, technical, and regulatory concerns, and how those concerns affect what we see on the screen (big or little).
 In the winter 2024 quarter at Northwestern she will teach a doctoral elective seminar entitled “Media and American Politics.”

 Ágnes Horvát